DrewML/dotcomblog/posts/[2022-11-10]apollo-client-real-world-performance.md

 ### Wait, how many HTTP Requests is that?

-Yep, that's 7 separate HTTP requests to fetch data.
-While it occasionally makes sense to separate out HTTP requests for performance (fast vs slow queries), this is a bit excessive, especially since a selling point of GraphQL is limiting the number of HTTP requests on the client (compared to REST).
+That's 7 separate HTTP requests to fetch data.
+While it occasionally makes sense to separate out HTTP requests for performance (fast vs slow queries, critical vs secondary content), this is a bit excessive, especially since a selling point of GraphQL is limiting the number of HTTP requests on the client (compared to REST).

 Apollo offers one solution to this in the form of the [`BatchHttpLink`](https://www.apollographql.com/docs/react/api/link/apollo-link-batch-http/).
 It works by operating in 10ms (configurable) windows.
 Every 10ms, it grabs the last queries its seen, and batches them into 1 HTTP request.